 The neighborhoods of Wedgwood and Meadowbrook in northeast Seattle enjoy a beautiful drive along the main arterial, 35th Ave NE, under the canopy of Flame Ash trees.
-These street trees were planted between 1965 to 1972 as part of Urban Forestry, SDOT (Seattle Department of Transportation, which does all street-related work.
+These street trees were planted between 1965 to 1972 as part of Urban Forestry of the Seattle Department of Transportation, which does all street-related work.

 In the etymology of the name, the wood of the ash tree was used to make spears, and as a result the word was sometimes used in Old English to refer to those spears.
 “Ash” then came to describe the narrow spear-shaped leaves.
 The leaves are in whorls on twigs so that each grouping is bunchy and extending out in all directions like a feather duster.

-Trees of Seattle, second edition (2006) by Arthur Lee Jacobson.
-It is noted that Flame Ash trees extend from NE 84th to 137th Streets along 35th Ave NE.
+Trees of Seattle notes that Flame Ash trees extend from NE 84th to 137th Streets along 35th Ave NE.
 Two of the largest specimens are at least 70 feet tall, across the street from one another at the Meadowbrook Community Center on one side of 35th Ave NE and house 10532 on the other side.

 In cooperation with Plant Amnesty, SDOT has a Heritage Tree program to recognize trees of exceptional size, rarity and beauty.
 Wedgwood has a Heritage Tree which was designated in 2008, a 95-foot-tall Scarlet Oak on NE 77th Street at the corner of 38th Ave NE.

 Every summer the Trees for Neighborhoods program takes applications from any City of Seattle resident who wants up to four free trees to plant in their yard.
-The purpose is to built the tree canopy in Seattle’s residential areas.
+The purpose is to build the tree canopy in Seattle’s residential areas.
 Attendance at a planting workshop is required, and the trees must be picked up in October or November as that is the best time of year to plant young trees.